IshanPoudel/PythonWebScrapper/README.md

 # DisasterNewsScraper.
-Fins News Related to a Specific Disaster in a Specific Location and stores them in Firebase for use.
+Finds News Related to a Specific Disaster in a Specific Location and stores them in Firebase for use.

 <h2>
 The script automaticaly scrapes Google news  stores them in firebase </h2>